berserkware/templelib/README.md

 ### Done
  - Custom window borders with movement and resizing.
  - Change "Button" to "Control".
 This name makes more sense becuase the buttons are also used for the window resizing and moving.
+ - Add Memory address to window border.
+I don't really know what I will use for this though.

 ## Running/Using
 1. Download the source: